TrueConf Group Capabilities

 Video calls via RTSP, VNC, NDI protocols

-Using RTSP, VNC, NDI sources as a local camera for the main stream or secondary stream (presentation)
+Using RTSP, VNC, NDI sources as a local camera for the main stream or second stream (presentation)

-Control of a PTZ camera connected to the terminal: USB, VISCA, PELCO-P, PELCO-D, VISCA-IP
+Control of the PTZ camera connected to the terminal: USB, VISCA, PELCO-P, PELCO-D, VISCA-IP

 Support for RTP QoS: MTU, DSCP, DiffServ